 The successful candidate will apply CyTOF and CODEX multiplex imaging to clinically annotated tumors and/or blood samples and use integrated computational tools to provide novel insight into disease mechanisms and develop potential biomarkers.
 Projects will address understanding the tumor-immune-stromal microenvironment in both ovarian and kidney tumors with the overarching goal of understanding the underlying biology of these tumors.
 The resulting data will be used in the development of mechanistic biomarkers that can provide critical information about disease progression, predict response to therapeutics, especially immunotherapy, and provide data regarding therapeutic resistance in both malignancies.

-- PhD Biological Sciences, Immunology, Computer Science, Bioinformatics, Molecular Biology, Genetics, and/or related field of study.
+- PhD or MD/PhD in Biological Sciences, Immunology, Cancer Biology, Molecular Biology, Genetics, or related field of study.